 Ambrose Tam is party to an employment agreement with the Company and one of its subsidiaries, Novatel Wireless Technologies, Ltd. ("NWT"), under which Mr. Tam serves as the President and Chief Operating Officer of both the Company and NWT.
 The employment agreement provides for an annual salary of no less than (Canadian) \$187,440 (US\$118,371) adjusted from time to time, and an annual performance incentive bonus targeted to be 33% of his annual base salary, based on the achievement of certain performance objectives.
 The employment agreement provides that if Mr. Tam is terminated without cause, he will be entitled to (Canadian) \$250,000 (US\$157,878), payable in two equal installments, the first of which would occur upon his termination and the second of which would occur six months thereafter.
 In this event, Mr. Tam would also receive a performance bonus prorated for the period it covers and he would continue to receive certain employee benefits for 12 months.
 If Mr. Tam terminates his employment because of a material breach of the employment agreement by either the Company or NWT, he will be entitled to (Canadian) \$250,000 (US\$157,878), his incentive bonus prorated for the year and the continuation of certain employee benefits for 12 months.
-If Mr. Tam terminates his employment within 30 days from the date of the change of control.
+In the event of a change of control of either the Company or NWT, Mr. Tam will be entitled to (Canadian) \$125,000 (US\$78,939) if he resigns from employment within 30 days from the date of the change of control.
 All U.S. dollar amounts presented above are based on the daily Noon Buying Rate of (Canadian) \$1.5835 per (US\$1.00) on March 6, 2002.